slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Will nations fund fertility?

+2023-09-14

+I don't agree with the conclusion (Some anedacta: Polish liberals/Center right - not even conservatives - are promissing subsidized *in vitro* in upcoming elections) but this discussion is relevant.

 ### The workers at the frontlines of the AI revolution

 2023-08-31